Masoud-Fatemi/Two-approaches-to-digital-social-networks/README.md

 # Collecting_one_ego_net.py**:
-Gets a twitter username and extracts its friends’ list and the friends of friends list and saves the result in .txt and .json format.
+Gets a twitter username as input and extracts its friends’ list and the friends of friends list.
+The script saves the colleccted lists in .txt and .json formats.
 Using the extracted list you can create the friends/following ego network for the account of interest.

 # Extracting_tweets_ego_net.py**:
-Uses the result of Collecting_one_ego_net.py and retrieves tweets of the friends net up 3200 tweets per account.
+Uses the result of Collecting_one_ego_net.py and retrieves tweets of the friends net up to 3200 tweets per account.

 # english.py lexico-grammar.py spelling.py lexis.py: